thekyletechnique/Kyles-IT-Home-Lab/README.md

 - Assigned users to groups
 - Managed domain users with Active Directory Users and Computers
 - Created and managed GPOs
-- Implemented a ticketing system (finalizing)
+- Finalized a ticketing system integration (osTicket, integrated with Active Directory via LDAP)
+- Ran through a full ticket lifecycle end-to-end — creation, triage, resolution, and closure

 ## Environment

 - Windows Server 2022
-- VMWare
+- VMware
 - Active Directory Domain Services

-- ## Screenshots
+## Screenshots

 See the uploaded screenshots in this repository.